BobDeng1974/openGeeL/README.md

 - *Image Based Lighting* and *Screen Space Reflections* for indirect light approximations
 - Experimental realtime global illumination via *Voxel Cone Tracing*
 - HDR and Tonemapping.
 Default: Academy Color Encoding System (**ACES**)
-- Large array of post processing effects like motion blur, depth of field, lens flar, bloom, color correction & light shafts
+- Large array of post processing effects like SSAO, motion blur, depth of field, lens flar, bloom, color correction & light shafts
+- Allows use of diffuse, normal, gloss, roughness, metallic, occlusion, translucency and alpha maps
 - Deferred rendering by default with experimental Tile-based renderer
 - Separated lighting passes for diffuse and specular lighting to allow effects like *Subsurface Scattering*
 - Forward rendering supported.
 Used by default for transparent objects and for use of custom shaders